Credit Card Balance Transfer FAQs

 Per the Fair Credit Reporting Act, you are entitled to know if something on your credit report prevented you from being granted credit.
 If you could not complete a balance transfer because your application for a credit card was declined, it may be a good idea to review your credit report (it’s available for free at AnnualCreditReport.com on an annual basis).
 Then, you can practice good credit habits going forward such as paying your bills on time, keeping balances low, and keeping new credit applications to a minimum.

-How often can I make a balance transfer?
+How often can I make a credit card balance transfer?

 This will depend on your available credit and offers available, but don’t count on being able to repeatedly roll over debt to another balance transfer offer.
 High credit utilization could lower your credit score and make it harder to qualify for additional credit offers (including balance transfers).
-In addition, you may pay balance transfer fees for each transfer, which is something to keep in mind.
+In addition, you may pay balance transfer fees for each transfer.

 How long will it take me to pay off the balance?